needle-mirror/com.unity.entities/Documentation~/systems-entitymanager.md

 The main differences between using `EntityManager` and an ECB to manage the entities in your project are as follows:

 * If you want to perform structural changes instantly on the main thread, use `EntityManager`.
 This is more efficient than using an ECB to do so.
 * You can’t use `EntityManager` in jobs, so it’s incompatible with job types like `IJobChunk` and `IJobEntity`.
 You can use an ECB in jobs to queue structural changes but you must then execute the structural changes on the main thread after the jobs finish.
-For more information, refer to [Ways to schedule data changes](systems-schedule-changes-intro.md).
+For more information, refer to [Manage structural changes introduction](systems-manage-structural-changes-intro.md).
 * You can only use `CreateEntity`, `CreateArchetype`, and `Instantiate` in [SystemAPI.Query](systems-systemapi-query.md).
 If you want to add a component in `SystemAPI.Query` then you need to use `EntityCommandBuffer.AddComponent`.

 ## Key EntityManager methods